-We shall next be appointing to an Organ Scholarship in September 2018, for studies commencing in October 2019.
+We shall next be appointing to an Organ Scholarship in autumn 2021, for studies commencing in October 2022.

 Trinity supports choral music in the college through Organ and Choral Scholarships for the Trinity Chapel Choir.